cantaloupe-project/cantaloupe/README.md

 # Custom Development

+Cantaloupe is a simple Maven project that should open easily in any Java IDE.

 ## Custom Resolvers

-A custom resolver needs to implement one or both of the `e.i.l.cantaloupe.resolver.FileResolver` or `e.i.l.cantaloupe.resolver.StreamResolver` interfaces.
+A resolver is a class that implements the `e.i.l.cantaloupe.resolver.FileResolver` and/or `e.i.l.cantaloupe.resolver.StreamResolver` interfaces.
 Then, to use it, set `resolver` in your properties file to its name.

 See one of the existing resolvers for examples.

 ## Custom Image Processors

-Custom processors can be added by implementing one or both of the `e.i.l.cantaloupe.processor.FileProcessor` and `e.i.l.cantaloupe.processor.StreamProcessor`interfaces.
+A processor is a class that implements the `e.i.l.cantaloupe.processor.FileProcessor` and/or `e.i.l.cantaloupe.processor.StreamProcessor`interfaces.
 See the interface documentation for details and the existing implementations for examples.

-Another option might be to add an ImageIO format plugin instead of a custom processor, and then use Java2dProcessor with it.
+Another option might be to add an ImageIO format plugin instead of a custom processor, and then use Java2dProcessor or JaiProcessor with it.

 ## Custom Caches

-Custom caches can be added by implementing the `e.i.l.cantaloupe.cache.Cache` interface.
+A cache is a class that implements the `e.i.l.cantaloupe.cache.Cache` interface.
 See the interface documentation for details and the existing implementations for examples.

-## Custom Configuration

-Feel free to add new configuration keys to the properties file.
-They should be in the form of `NameOfMyClass.whatever`.
-They can then be accessed via `e.i.l.cantaloupe.Application.getConfiguration()`.

 ## Contributing Code